ivh/tmy.se/content/its-a-dell.md

 Status: published
 Tags: tech

-The question I asked my self almost [three years ago](/new-laptop), what new laptop to get, finally got resolved a few weeks ago.
+The question I asked myself almost [three years ago](/new-laptop), what new laptop to get, finally got resolved a few weeks ago.
 The old Thinkpad X230 still has not broken down, but I need to compile things at work more often nowadays, so a more modern machine made sense.